 Life hit again a few months after the neck injury.
 In February of 2017 I had blood work come back with an elevated PSA, high enough that the doc got me to a urologist the day after getting the results.
 It looked like Prostate Cancer was in the cards for me.
 Went through the biopsy and waiting for the results.
 Thank God the results came back clear of cancer.

 Through all of these intense challenges, I have leaned heavily on my faith and also on the lessons Dallas teaches us about living life at 90%.
 I am so thankful for all he has shared with us, the lessons he teaches are truly priceless.

 Today I weigh 183 - 187 lbs and I am about 16% body fat.
 I no longer need blood pressure meds, avg BP is 110/50.
 I no longer get Testosterone injections and have the drive of a 20-year-old.
 My neck is behaving, and my chiropractor is amazed at the change.
 I no longer carry that lethal depression because I really love life and I like being me a lot.
 I didn’t get into this to melt fat and drop lbs, I got into this out of a desperate desire to fix my broken mind and heart, the weight loss was just like an added benefit.
 Today I am a certified Level 1 DDP YOGA Instructor and I get enormous joy from helping others with this stuff.
 I have found a purpose, hold value for all life, and strive to live every heartbeat I have to the fullest.

 I am very thankful I watched the film that afternoon.

-If you or someone you love is struggling with suicidal thoughts you can get help now, call the Suicide Prevention Lifeline at 1-800-273-8255.
+If you or someone you know is struggling with suicidal thoughts you can get help now.
+Call the Suicide Prevention Lifeline at 1-800-273-8255.
 You can reach the Crisis Text Line by texting “START” to 741-741.
 For more information visit https://suicidepreventionlifeline.org/